Sustainability is inherent to our purpose of empowering people to stay a step ahead in life and in business.

 This helps people make better financial decisions, both now and for the future.

-Making better decisions improves people’s day-to-day finances, but we also believe financially empowered people contribute to a healthy economy and help drive social progress.
+Making better decisions improves people’s day-to-day finances, but we also believe financially empowered people contribute to a healthy economy and help drive social progress, leading to a self-reliant society.
 In this way ING promotes sustainable and inclusive economic growth as part of the UN’s Sustainable Development Goals.

 So what does this mean?
 Here are some examples.